WhatTheDickens/engl340/mod-7/outcomes.md

 - We'll discuss *Walden* and explore images of the *Walden* manuscript.

-***Class work:*** *In your folder for 3-25, share your journal file for the day with notes on any thoughts you have about the* Walden *manuscript images.
+***Class work:*** *In your folder for 3-26, share your journal file for the day with notes on any thoughts you have about the* Walden *manuscript images.
 In addition, leave a comment in the margin of any part of* Walden *assigned for today that makes you curious to know more about how that passage might have changed during Thoreau's composition process.*

 ## Friday, March 28

-- Group 3 meeting.

-***Class work:*** *In your folder for 3-22, share your journal file for the day with notes and reflections on anything you like.*
+### Before class

+- No additional reading.

+### In class

+- We'll use this class meeting to catch up as needed.